 Belém - Trafaria – Porto Brandão

-Cais do Sodré ferry terminal is connected to the green metro line and is also a major train station with services to Cascais and the beaches.
-The actual ferry terminal is in a separate building, just south of the train station, and the exact GPS coordinates are 38.70514, -9.14511.
+Cais do Sodré ferry terminal is connected to the green metro line and is also a major railway station, with trains to Cascais and the Estoril coastline.
+The actual ferry terminal is in a separate building, which is south of the train station.

 The catamaran ferry to Seixal

 From Cais do Sodré there are three routes, to Cacilhas, Montijo and Seixal.
 The ferries to Montijo and Seixal use the modern catamarans, while the older, orange ferries cross to Cacilhas.
 Unfortunately, neither style of ferry has open-air viewing decks.
-Cacilhas is the better tourist route, as it passes close to the suspension bridge and only takes 15 minutes.
+Cacilhas is the better tourist route, as it passes close to the suspension bridge and only takes 15 minutes to cross the river.

-At Cacilhas there are many excellent seafood restaurants, and these are much better value than Lisbon.
+At Cacilhas there are many excellent seafood restaurants.
 The other notable attraction at Cacilhas is the Dom Fernando II e Glória, the last sailing ship constructed by the Portuguese navy.

 One of the main reasons for crossing to Cacilhas is to visit the Cristo Rei statue and the amazing viewpoint at the top of the monument.
-When at Cacilhas there are two possible routes to Cristo Rei, either by bus or the Boca do Vento Elevator and then walking.
+At Cacilhas there are two possible routes to Cristo Rei, either by bus or the Boca do Vento Elevator and walking.

-The alternative route to Cristo Rei is to walk along the waterfront to the Boca do Vento Elevator, which passes lively Cervejarias (beerhouses) and abandoned wharfs.
-The Boca do Vento Elevator ascends 50m and costs €1.50, but the final 2km walk to Cristo Rei is not very scenic, through dilapidated residential streets.
+The alternative route to Cristo Rei is to walk along the waterfront to the Boca do Vento Elevator, which passes lively Cervejarias (beer houses) and abandoned wharfs.
+The Boca do Vento Elevator ascends 50m and costs €1.50, but the final 2km walk to Cristo Rei is not very scenic, passing through dilapidated residential streets.